peterhcharlton/RRest/RRest_v2.0/Data_Import_Scripts/RRest-syn/README.md

 ### Methods

 The dataset was generated using the Matlab &reg; script called _RRest-syn_generator_.
 Exemplary ECG and PPG beats lasting one second were repeated 210 times, giving a simulated signal lasting 210 s.
 This signal was then modulated by each of the three respiratory modulations in turn (BW, AM and FM), producing three separate signals.
 This process was repeated for a range of HRs (30 - 200 beats per minute) and RRs (4 - 60 breaths per minute).
 When the HR was varied, the RR was fixed at 20 bpm.
 When the RR was varied, the HR was fixed at 80 bpm.
+Signals are sampled at 100 Hz.

 For further details of the methodology please see the article cited below.

-### Format
+### Formats

 The dataset is provided in three formats: